 Tip 1: Check the news source

-Be it Facebook, Twitter or another source: You often come across news that comes from a page that you have never seen before.
-If this is the case, you should definitely do a little research before you believe the message and / or spread it.
+Be it Facebook, Twitter, or another source: You often come across news that comes from a page that you have never seen before.
+If this is the case, you should do a little research before believing the message and/or spreading it.
 You should ask yourself the following questions:

 - Did the report appear on a trustworthy site?
 What other items are there here?

 - What does the imprint or the “About Us” section of the page look like?

 - Is the author known from other reputable news sites?

 One of the reasons folks fall for dubious news is that it sounds credible, sometimes even more credible than the real thing.
 They often also have a catchy headline designed to shock the reader or appeal to them on an emotional level.

 That’s why it’s important to keep a cool head.
 Instead of responding emotionally, it’s best to try to view the message rationally.
 Take a closer look at the message and ask yourself the following questions:

 - Why was this message written?
 Do they want to influence me?